Metsähovi

 Telescope 2:

 Metsähovi operates two instruments for continuous monitoring of the Sun at 50-1500 MHz and 11.2 GHz.
-The 1.8-metre parabolic telescope is equipped with a 11.2 GHz receiver with 1 GHz bandwidth.
-The whole Sun fits in the beam of the telescope, allowing monitoring of the variation of the Sun’s total flux.
-The dish is mounted on an alt-azimuth mount to allow tracking the Sun all day, year round.
-Two log-periodic antennas belonging to the international e-Callisto system are mounted on the sides of the 1.8-meter dish.
-The e-Callisto system functions between 50-850 MHz and continuously gathers data on solar flares and other phenomena.
+The 1.8 m parabolic telescope is equipped with an 11.2 GHz receiver with 1 GHz bandwidth.
+The whole Sun fits into the beam of the telescope, allowing the variation of the total solar flux to be monitored.
+The dish is mounted on an alt-azimuth mount to allow tracking of the Sun throughout the day and year.
+Two log-periodic antennas of the international e-Callisto system are mounted on the sides of the 1.8 metre dish.
+The e-Callisto system operates between 50-850 MHz and continuously collects data on solar flares and other phenomena.

 The Metsähovi 1.8m telescope